 He decided to order the barbecue plate, which included chickpeas bathed in a sweet and spicy barbecue sauce, along with slow cooked collard greens and house-made corn bread.

 It was so delicious that he had to ban me from stealing bites off his plate, and as soon as we got home I set to work recreating an at-home version.

-I chose to go the slow cooker route because chickpeas stand up so well to the low and slow treatment, making this a perfect make ahead weeknight dinner.
+I chose to go the slow cooker route for these BBQ beans because chickpeas stand up so well to the low and slow treatment, making this a perfect make ahead weeknight dinner.

 THIS RECIPE IS . . .